 Beginning at Route 124 at a point 500 feet east of the intersection of Sawtelle Road, running parallel to Sawtelle Road on the southeast side at a distance of 500 feet to Sandy Lane, 500 feet south of the intersection of Sawtelle Road and Gilmore Pond Road.
 Thence northerly along the west side of Sandy Land and Gilmore Pond Road to the mountain stream, thence following the mountain stream to the east shore of Laban Ainsworth Pond; following the eastern shore of Laban Ainsworth Pond to its north end.
 Thence running in a straight line to the intersection of Dublin Road and Route 124.
 Running along the south side of Route 124 to the western boundary of the Historic District.
-Thence running along the western boundary of the Historic District; then continuing easterly on the same line approximately 800 feet to the westerly line of tax map 228 / lot 80; thence following the property line of map 228 / lot 80 to the point where it intersects Thorndike Pond Road; then crossing Thorndike Pond Road easterly to a point 200 feet east of Thorndike Pond Road; thence southerly, and running 200 feet parallel from Thorndike Pond Road to a point 185 feet North of the North side of Main Street; then easterly to the northeast corner of Map 228 Lot 98; thence running southeasterly parallel to Main Street and 500 feet north of Main Street to Match Point Road; then southerly 500 feet to the point of beginning.
+Thence running along the western boundary of the Historic District; then continuing easterly on the same line approximately 800 feet to the westerly line of tax map 228 / lot 80; thence following the property line of map 228 / lot 80 to the point where it intersects Thorndike Pond Road; then crossing Thorndike Pond Road easterly to a point 200 feet east of Thorndike Pond Road; thence southerly, and running 200 feet parallel from Thorndike Pond Road; then southerly, and running 200 feet parallel from Road; then southerly 500 feet to the point of beginning.

-12.4 Residence A District (Central, Amended 2018)
+12.4 Residence A District (Central)